defunkydrummer/lisp-xl/README.markdown

 (defparameter *s* (read-sheet *f* 1)) ; read first sheet of file *f* (process-sheet *s* :max-row 100) ;; obtain some rows as cons

-;; Do a report on which cells/rows change format along the file.
-(report-cells-type-change *s* :max-row 100)

 ;; delete temp file / close sheet
 (close-sheet *s*)